 Maybe the most outlandish way to see a sight, but why not live a little and hire a helicopter to photograph the largest coral reef from the sky?
 Make sure your camera is set to a high shutter speed.
 A zoom lens is also ideal.
 A screw-on circular polarizing filter works wonders, too, in capturing what’s inside the water.

-One of the most photographed landmarks in the world, South Africa’s stunning Table Mountain is best captured from below with a wide angle lens.
+If you want to make a lot of cool pictures of places go to South Africa.
+We promise it will amaze you!
+One of the most photographed landmarks in the world, South Africa’s stunning Table Mountain is best captured from below with a wide-angle lens.
 Als ride the cable car up and secure a window seat for prime 360-degree views.
 Well-known Cape Town landscape photographer, Paul Bruins, has said that it’s crucial to use a tripod and find side-lighting rather than front or backlighting when photographing here.

-One of the most easily recognizable structures in the City of Love and the world is the Eiffel Tower, the tallest structure in Paris and one that is (surprise!) illegal to photograph at night without permission.
-During the day, though, it falls within public domain so take advantage and get your shots during early morning or magic hour here.
+As we said above, one of the most easily recognizable structures in the City of Love and the world is the Eiffel Tower, the tallest structure in Paris and one that is (surprise!) illegal to photograph at night without permission.
+During the day, though, it falls within the public domain so take advantage and get your shots during early morning or a magic hour here.

 By Dmitry Islentev